The New England Journal of Medicine January 19, 2017

 Endpoint

-Key result: Natalizumab monotherapy significantly reduced the rate of clinical relapse and the burden of disease on MRI compared to placebo.
+Key result: Natalizumab significantly reduced the risk of clinical relapse by 68% and the risk of sustained disability progression by 42% compared to placebo.

 Tested